mcarmanize/esfriend/README.md

 ## Paid applications:
 Faronics Deep Freeze (69.30 USD) - https://www.faronics.com/products/deep-freeze/mac

-ESFriend is designed to use a physical macOS machine as the sandbox environment, then perform cleanup by using Faronics Deep Freeze.
+esfriend is designed to use a physical macOS machine as the sandbox environment, then perform cleanup by using Faronics Deep Freeze.

 ## Analysis machine set up